Linaro/lava/doc/v2/lava_test_shell.rst

           - linux-libc-dev
           - build-essential

-.. _adding_repositories:
+.. _adding_repositories_deprecated:

 Adding Git/BZR Repositories
 ===========================

+.. warning:: The ``install`` element of Lava-Test Test Definition 1.0 is **DEPRECATED**.
+See :ref:`test_definition_portability`.
+Newly written Lava-Test Test Definition 1.0 files should not use ``install``.

-If your test needs code from a shared repository, the action can clone this data on your behalf with:
+If the test needs code from a shared repository, the action can clone this data on your behalf with:

 .. code-block:: yaml